-A new provision also provides greater clarity for the height of fences located along the 'access strip' portion of a panhandle lot.
+Greater clarity is also provided for fencing located along the access strip portion of a panhandle lot.

-- 8. Screening and Landscaping: A small change was made to add 'Landscaping' to the regulations in this section since there was no reference to landscaping, except in the heading.
-Both screening and landscaping must be maintained by the property owner. - 9.
+- 9. Screening and Landscaping: A very small change was made to add 'Landscaping' to the regulations in this section since there was no reference to landscaping, except in the heading. - 10.
 Visibility at Intersections: The language in this section, as it exists, has proven to be confusing, unenforceable and does not respond to the inherent width variations of existing streets.
-New language and distances are provided, which would offer improved areas of visibility around intersection corners.
-Diagrams are provided to assist with interpretation.
+New language and distances are offered, which would provide for improved areas of visibility around intersection corners, and diagrams are provided to assist with interpretation.

-- 10. Wrecked Vehicles / Derelict Vehicles: Language has been aligned with the current regulations in the Maintenance of Property and Nuisance Regulation Bylaw, 2014, No. 2826.
-Land use regulations must reside within the Zoning Bylaw.
-Regulations restrict the parking, storage and accumulation of unlicensed vehicles on a lot. - 11.
-Major Road Setback / Marine Setback: The 'Major Road Setback' requirement has been deleted as it has proven to be undesirable, causing additional variances for developments.
+- 11. Wrecked Vehicles / Derelict Vehicles: Language has been aligned with the current regulations in the Maintenance of Property and Nuisance Regulation Bylaw, 2014, No. 2826.
+Land use regulations must reside within the Zoning Bylaw. - 12.
+Major Road Setback / Marine Setback: The 'Major Road Setback' requirement has proven to be undesirable and has caused additional variances.
 The municipality no longer has plans to add additional driving lanes to either Esquimalt Road or Admirals Road.
-If land is required at specific locations in the future it could be obtained through negotiation or expropriation.
+If land is required at specific locations in the future, then it could be obtained through negotiation or expropriation.

 A new 'Marine Setback' regulation has been written, to better achieve the new Provincial requirements for damage mitigation resulting from tsunami, coastal flooding, king tide, storm surge and sea level rise.
-The provision requires a 30 metre setback for all buildings, structures and non-recreational uses for parcels abutting a sea, with reductions provided for single family residential uses.

-- 12. Boarding: Regulations have been rewritten providing for greater clarity and enforceability; clarifying that 'Boarding' is a rental use, rather than simply attempting to regulate people.
-The new regulation allows 'Boarding' as an accessory use in all zones where single family residential and two family residential uses are permitted; which includes the majority of the comprehensive development districts. - 13.
-Urban Hens: 'Urban Hens' have been identified as a type of 'urban agricultural land use' within Esquimalt; therefore, Urban Hen regulations must remain in the Zoning Bylaw.
-The new zoning regulations have been written to align with regulations that exist in the Animal Management Bylaw, 2015, No. 2841.
-The other regulations that govern the siting of structures to house animals, and that currently reside in Bylaw No. 2841, are also added to the Zoning Bylaw. - 14.
-Secondary Suites: The regulations have been rewritten for greater clarity, eliminating regulations that were found to be unmanageable to implement (the 'suite registry'), and unenforceable ('owner occupancy').
+- 13. Boarding: Regulations have been rewritten providing for greater clarity and enforceability; clarifying that 'Boarding' is a rental use, rather than simply attempting to regulate people.
+The new regulation would allow 'Boarding' as an accessory use in all zones where single family residential and two family residential uses are permitted; which would also include the majority of the comprehensive development districts. - 14.
+Urban Hens: 'Urban Hens' have been identified as a type of 'urban agricultural land use' within Esquimalt, therefore; Urban Hen regulations must remain in the Zoning Bylaw.
+Zoning regulations have been rewritten to align with regulations that exist in the new Animal Management Bylaw, 2015, No. 2841.
+The other regulations that govern the siting of structures which house animals, and that currently reside in Bylaw No. 2841, would also be added to the Zoning Bylaw. - 15.
+Secondary Suites: The regulations have be rewritten for greater clarity, eliminating regulations that were found to be unmanageable to implement (the 'suite registry'), and unenforceable ('owner occupancy').
 Secondary suites are an important form of housing within Esquimalt, providing affordable housing for many, additional income for home owners ('mortgage helpers'), and have proven to have minimal impact on neighbours when well built and maintained.

 Staff believe there is still a concern that single family dwellings with suites should have restricted commercial opportunity.
-Therefore, the new regulations restrict property rental to either the suite or the principal dwelling unit at any one time, and continues to limit on the type of Home Occupation that may exist in a secondary suite to those that do not generate more than one client on the premise at any time.
-Though the Community Charter does consider operating [renting] a secondary suite as a business, and income generated from a suite is taxable under the Income Tax Act, the primary function of secondary suites is to provide more affordable housing within the community.
+Therefore, the new regulations have been written to restrict the rental of either the suite or the principal dwelling unit at any time, not allowing a secondary suite where a community care facility [daycare] is operating, and continuing to limit the type of Home Occupation that may exist in a suite to ones that do not generate more than one client at any time.
+Though the Community Charter does consider operating a secondary suite as a business, and income generated from a suite is taxable under the Income Tax Act, the primary function of secondary suites is to provide increased housing within the community.